-Campbell’s is one of America’s most iconic brands.
+Campbell’s Soup is one of America’s most iconic brands.
 The company famous for soups also produces thousands of other food items.
 Famous brands under the Campbell’s umbrella include Pepperidge Farm, Bolthouse Farms, and Prego.

 Like most major food companies, Campbell’s had not kept up with the changing tide of consumer preferences for healthy and sustainable foods.
 While the company bought farm fresh and organic companies like Plum Organics and Bolthouse Farms, many of their main products are still made with artificial ingredients, high fructose corn syrup, and GMOs.